meerk40t/svgelements/README.md

 ## CSS Length

 The conversion of lengths to utilizes another element `Length` It provides conversions for `mm`, `cm`, `in`, `px`, `pt`, `pc`, `%`.
 You can also parse an element like the string '25mm' calling Length('25mm').value(ppi=96) and get the expected results.
 You can also call `Length('25mm').in_inches()` which will return  25mm in inches.
+This can be independently useful when dealing with lengths, etc.

     >>> Length('25mm').in_inches()
     0.9842525

 ## Color

-Color is another important element it contains an 'int' as 'value' in the form of an ARGB 32-bit integer.
+Color is another fundamental element within SVG that is also useful elsewhere.
+The object contains an 'int' as 'value' in the form of an ARGB 32-bit integer.
 It will parse all the SVG color functions.

-If we get the fill or stroke of an object from a node be a text element.
-This needs to be converted to a consistent form.
+If we get the `.fill` or `.stroke` of an object.
+This can be expressed in many ways, and needs to be converted to a consistent form.
 We could have a 3, 4, 6, or 8 digit hex. rgb(r,g,b) value, a static dictionary name or percent rgb(r,g,b).
 And must be properly parsed according to the spec.

     >>> Color("red").hex
     '#ff0000'